 MOD USA/9A2/6

-29 3.2 Administrations* shall endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunication services
+29 3.2 Member States shall encourage investment in sufficient telecommunication facilities to meet the demand for international telecommunication services, inter alia through the fostering of competitive and liberalized telecommunication markets.

 Reasons: Proposed revisions highlight the importance of Member States adopting policies that promote competition and create incentives to invest in telecommunications infrastructure.